welpo/spectro/README.md

--l, --local            Reverse the setting to output the spectrograms locally -o, --optipng          Reverse the optipng option set in the script -p, --parallel         Play nicely with parallel (won't ouput the [hide] or [size] tags) -s, --sha              Reverse the check_sha option (to show SHA value) -t, --text             Reverse the setting to use [url] tags or [img] -z, --zoom             Create only zoomed in screenshot (3 seconds)
+-l, --local            Reverse the setting to output the spectrograms locally -o, --optipng          Reverse the optipng option set in the script -p, --parallel         Play nicely with parallel (won't ouput the [hide] or [size] tags) -q, --quiet            Don't show 'Uploading' text (necessary if you want to pipe) -s, --sha              Reverse the check_sha option (to show SHA value) -t, --text             Reverse the setting to use [url] tags or [img] -z, --zoom             Create only zoomed in screenshot (3 seconds)